-Winter in Squamish means its time to go catch bulls…bull trout that is.
-Bull trout are often referred to as Dolly Varden (Salvelinus malma) in these parts.
-Bulls and Dollys are almost impossible to distinguish visually from one another, however, some would argue that a bull trout has a flattened head compared to a Dolly.
-Maybe that is the case, but it is also kown that fisheries biologists rely on Genetics to distinguish the two populations.
+Winter in Squamish means it is time to go fly fishing for Bull Trout which are often referred to as Dolly Varden (Salvelinus malma) in these parts.
+Bulls and Dollies are almost impossible to distinguish visually from one another, however, some would argue that a bull trout has a flattened head compared to a Dolly.
+Maybe that is the case, but it is also known that fisheries biologists rely on Genetics to distinguish the two populations.
 Genetic analysis has confirmed that the species of char that lives in the Squamish River watershed is in fact bull trout, Salvelinus confluentus.

-Bull trout eat just about anything and they are very aggressive.
-They are Sharks!
+Bull trout eat just about anything and they are very aggressive and readily take flies!

 - sculpins (Cottids)